-This month, the gallery walls of Hollister Hall feature a color not often found in Babson’s campus palette: pink.
+In October, the gallery walls of Hollister Hall featured a color not often found in Babson’s campus palette: pink.

 Not a jarring, in-your-face shade of pink.
 It’s soft.
 Warm.
 Inviting.
 Cozy.
 The perfect backdrop for the works of art adorning the walls—bold, vibrant, beautiful creations from alumni artists

 Jamaal Eversley ’10 and

 LaShonda Cooks ’10.
 Creations such as the abstract, geometric, colorful Spencer Ward, a nerd in pursuit of love.
 Or, a mixed media portrait of Marilyn Monroe in Wonderland, where she’s just as much the Queen of Hearts as she is Alice.

 Separately, their work tells distinct stories of growing up—Eversley’s through the lens of relatable experiences, Cooks’ through the idea of finding strength and solace in women who defy societal rules.
 Together, their stories and their styles combine for their joint exhibit, “A Coming of Age,” on display through October 26 in the Hollister Gallery.

 Cooks and Eversley had long been admirers of one another’s work.
 Though they’d been friends for their entire Babson experience—they met during orientation—it was a conversation at their five-year reunion that inspired them to connect their mutual love of art even further.
 So, they decided to trade paintings.